 Respiratory virus surging in Montreal

-Respiratory syncytial virus (RSV) usually circulates between late fall and early spring, but this year an increase in cases was observed as early as August, with Dr. Horacio Arruda, Director of Public Health in Quebec, saying in late September that the virus was becoming a problem in the province.
+Respiratory syncytial virus usually circulates between late fall and early spring, but in 2021 and 2022 an increase in cases was observed as early as August.

 Highly contagious, RSV is spread the same way as the common cold: through droplets containing the virus when someone coughs or sneezes, and can also live on surfaces such as toys, doorknobs, and hands, making it easy to transfer by someone who is infected.
 While similar to coronavirus in how it is transmitted, it contrasts in who is most affected, with children being more vulnerable to complications than adults.